Admissions Process

 Admissions Process:

-2. APPLY: Submit a complete application* to CTE.
-Applications are accepted beginning January 1st for the following school year; the CTE application priority deadline is the first Friday in March.
+3. APPLY: Submit a complete application* to CTE.
+Applications are accepted beginning January 2 for the following school year; the CTE application priority deadline is the first Friday in March.
 (Applications received after this date are considered on a space-available basis).

 * A complete application includes:

-• High school academic transcript including most recent semester (student must meet a minimum of 10 credits/has reached the mid point in their high school graduation proficiencies by the end of their sophomore year)
+• 10-12th applicants must meet a minimum of 10 credits/have reached the midpoint in their high school graduation proficiencies by the end of their sophomore year

-• High school attendance & discipline records: Must have acceptable attendance history (no more than 10 days a semester unless there are extenuating circumstances) & appropriate school behavior
+• High school attendance & discipline records: Must have acceptable attendance history (no more than 10 days a semester unless there are extenuating circumstances) & appropriate school behavior.

 • Must be 16 years old by the time of enrollment to attend any of our programs, with the exception of pre-tech